There are six ways to increase revenue with product usage data:

 - increase revenue by increasing prices

-In this article, we’ll review the four dimensions that comprise usage and what that means for Customer Success.
-Collecting and understanding each of the four dimensions enables us to maximize the revenue increases that result from this analysis.
+Collecting and understanding each of the four dimensions of product usage enables us to maximize the revenue increases that result from this analysis.

 This is the easy one.
 How often does a user engage your application?
 Think “logins per week”.